Prasugrel vs. Ticagrelor in Patients With Acute MI Treated With Primary PCI - PRAGUE-18

 Among patients with STEMI undergoing primary PCI, similar efficacy and bleeding was observed for either prasugrel or ticagrelor.
+Similar ischemic events were noted at 7 days and 1 year.
 Among such patients, the use of either agent is acceptable.

-Motovska Z, Hlinomaz O, Miklik R, et al. Prasugrel Versus Ticagrelor in Patients With Acute Myocardial Infarction Treated With Primary Percutaneous Coronary Intervention: Multicenter Randomized PRAGUE-18 Study.
-Circulation 2016;Aug 30:[Epub ahead of print].
+Motovska Z, Hlinomaz O, Miklik R, et al., on behalf of the PRAGUE-18 Study Group.
+Prasugrel Versus Ticagrelor in Patients With Acute Myocardial Infarction Treated With Primary Percutaneous Coronary Intervention: Multicenter Randomized PRAGUE-18 Study.
+Circulation 2016;134:1603-12.

 Presented by Dr. Petr Widimsky at the European Society of Cardiology Congress, Rome, Italy, August 30, 2016.